Wondering how much it costs to live in Bali? Here's the breakdown, from rent and food to transport, coworking and the extra fees nobody mentions.

 - The deposit – Two months upfront is now standard for a villa in Canggu, and some long leases still expect six months or even a full year paid in advance.
 That’s a serious chunk of cash to have ready before you’ve earned a single rupiah here, so factor it into your moving costs, not your monthly ones.

 - Electricity – Usually separate from your rent.
-For a single person in a modest place, it’s not much, mine comes to around IDR 300,000-400,000 a month.
-Where it climbs is with a bigger villa, and especially a private pool, since the pump runs daily and quietly eats power.
-Ask what the previous tenant paid before you sign.
+For a single person in a modest place, it’s not much.
+Mine comes to around IDR 300,000-400,000 a month.
+Where it climbs is with a bigger villa, and especially a private pool, since the pump runs daily and eats power.
+You could be paying well over IDR 1 million per month, depending on your usage.

-- The visa – The E33G remote worker visa runs IDR 7 million in government fees, more if you use an agent.
+- The visa – The E33G remote worker visa costs IDR 7 million just in government fees, and a lot more if you use an agent.
 Spread over a year that’s not much, but it’s a real upfront cost people forget to budget for.

-- Local fees – The small ones that catch foreigners off guard.
+- Local fees – The small ones that most foreigners forget about.
 Parking attendants expect IDR 2,000 to 5,000 pretty much everywhere you stop.
-Rubbish collection is usually a separate monthly charge.
-And in many neighbourhoods there’s uang banjar, a contribution to the local community organisation that looks after the area, from ceremonies to security.
+Rubbish collection is a separate monthly charge (approx IDR 150,000).
+And in many neighbourhoods there’s uang banjar – a contribution to the local community organisation that looks after the area, from ceremonies to security.
 None of it is expensive, but nobody tells you in advance, so ask your landlord what’s expected before you move in.

 Sample cost of living in Bali for digital nomads